 An abusive husband hunts down his hard-of-hearing wife and corners her in her mother’s barn.
-She must face off against him with the help of her hearing guide dog when he opens fire on them both, threatening to drag her back to the home she escaped.
+With the help of her hearing guide dog, she must face off against him when he opens fire on them both, threatening to drag her back to the home she escaped.

 Erin Morgenstern’s The Starless Sea winks at the contrast between the perception of agency within the main character of a video game and that of a novel.
 Bioshock, a 2007 first-person shooter, interrogates the same question of agency through the main character of a video game.

 Rhythmic, echoing creaking drew me across flat empty plains to a flat, empty house.
 An untidy row of windows stared out from the house's weathered flanks at the setting suns blazing orange and purple across the sky.
 My favorite kind.
 Next to the house stood a tall, tall tree, beneath the branches of which creaked … Continue reading The Hopeful Wanderer – Call to Launch

 No path ahead, no path behind.
 Just four flights of concrete stairs embedded into a hillside invisible beneath a blank blanket of snow.
 These, for some reason, just damp, not buried along with everything else.
 Upward, the pale hill sloped into the pale sky.
 Downward, more snowy hills rolled away into infinity.
 It felt like … Continue reading The Hopeful Wanderer – Open Me